coderofsalvation/powscript/README.md

 Then hitting ctrl-p in your console will enter powscript mode:

-    hit ctrl-c to exit powscript, type 'edit' launch editor, and 'help' for help
+    hit ctrl-c to exit powscript, type 'edit' to launch editor, and 'help' for help
     > each(line)
     >   echo line=$line
     > run()